Eric Clapton: 'I'm going deaf'

 - He talked about his health last year in another interview

-(CNN)Legendary singer Eric Clapton says he is losing his hearing.
+(CNN)Legendary musician Eric Clapton says he is losing his hearing.

 The singer, 72, told BBC 2 he plans to continuing performing live but does have concerns about how aging affects that.